Sportive Breaks

 Some of the stunning views on the Mont Ventoux Tour de France tour

 After breakfast get ready for the big one.
-Descend the Col de Sarenne and ride the 21 bends of ALpe d’Huez or extend your ride and head over to nearby Les 2 Alpes first for some lunch before tackling the climb after lunch.
-After a short warm up in the valley tackle the 21 hairpin bends.
+Descend the Col de Sarenne and ride the 21 bends of Alpe d’Huez or extend your ride and head over to nearby Les 2 Alpes first for some lunch before tackling the climb after lunch.
+After a short warm-up in the valley tackle the 21 hairpin bends.
 Stage 17 which is a sprint stage between Chambery and Voiron near Grenoble will be shown on TV.

 Daily Highlights